tlomont/NFLExperts/README.md

 # NFLExperts
-Uses a randomized weighted majority algorithm with expert picks to give picks on who will win NFL games
+Uses a randomized weighted majority algorithm with experts' advice to give weekly picks on who will win NFL games

 To use email function, must supply own email and password (password is set as the environment variable NFLPASS)